grexor/python-plotting-tutorial/README.md

 #### Exercise 1

 Modify the code from Example 1 to plot tan(x) on the range of -10 ..
 10, with the step of 0.1.
 Your points will be -10, -9.9, -9.8 ..
 9.9, 10.
 Also, don't plot a continuous line (plot), but only plot points (scatter).
 Color the points red (#FF0000).
+Save figure to PDF file.

 <details>
 <summary>Solution</summary>